 The two pieces entitled Dialogues (2003 & 2010 respectively, both for piano and orchestra) are no-less engaging.
 The longer first (world-premiered in London by Nicolas Hodges) reminds of Carter’s brand of drama and humour, the discussions as heated as they are conciliatory, whereas Dialogues II, also written for Barenboim, is darker, sparer, more angular and less chattering until enlivened halfway through the four minutes, cued by stabbing brass.
 Soundings (2005, for the Chicago Symphony) is framed and divided by piano solos (Barenboim then, Aimard now); otherwise Soundings is the orchestra’s shout in music variegated in scoring and proliferating in illustration.
 Two Controversies and a Conversation (2011) is also orchestral, with solo parts for a pianist and a percussionist.
 Danger stalks ‘Controversy I’ and its counterpart is eerie, and if the much-longer ‘Conversation’ has moments of thoughtfulness there is also agitation.

 The final two works on this release are exactly that in Carter’s canon.
 Instances (for the Seattle Symphony and Ludovic Morlot, and recently conducted by Simon Rattle in an LSO concert) is indeed for the moment and quick-change in terms of notes, moods and orchestration (luminous at times), and the chorale for strings near the end could only be by an American, and it’s unbearably poignant ... it might be taken as a farewell were it not for Epigrams, written by Carter “to amuse myself”.
-These twelve vignettes, roughly a minute each, for piano trio show this great composer continuing to explore possibilities of expression, sound and texture, met fully in Berlin by Pierre-Laurent Aimard, Isabelle Faust and Jean Guihen Queyras.
+These twelve vignettes, roughly a minute each, for piano trio show this great composer continuing to explore possibilities of expression, timbre and texture, met fully in Berlin by Pierre-Laurent Aimard, Isabelle Faust and Jean-Guihen Queyras.

 The artists here may be various, so too the locations and recording engineers, but there are two constants, Oliver Knussen (who conducts everything except Epigrams) and producer Andrew Keener.
 It’s a seamless listen and a gratifying one, the performances as scrupulous as the notation, and neither is a barrier to emotional engagement, the sound quality being ideally clear and immediate.
-What with this Carter issue, and NMC’s Ferneyhough release, April could not have started better.
+With this Carter issue, and NMC’s Ferneyhough release, April could not have started better.